 Notice that we have been talking about the blending functions a lot here.
 Those blending functions are actually splines: they comprise of $d$ degree polynomials and 0 lines.
 As splines, they have knots in the endpoints (where the segments start and end).
 This is why our current curve is called a B-spline curve.
 The name means a basis-spline curve, basis functions is another name for the blending functions.
 Sometimes the curve part in the name is ommitted and a B-spline curve is just called a B-spline.

-While 1st degree blending functions comprise of lines, 2nd degree blending functions comprise of parabolas.
-There are three distinct quadradic polynomials that form a C^1 smooth spline at our knots.
+While 1st-degree blending functions are made up of lines, 2nd-degree blending functions are made up of parabolas.
+There are three distinct quadratic polynomials that form a $\text{C}^{~1} smooth spline at our knots.

 This curve, although an approximating curve, has some nice properties:

-There is a problem though, as you can see from the $n=4$, $d=1$ case, the ranges [0, 0.2) and (0.8, 1] have only one blending function.
+There is a problem, though, as you can see from the $n=4$, $d=1$ case, the ranges [0, 0.2) and (0.8, 1] have only one blending function.
 Even worse, it will tend to zero at 0 and 1.
 This means that the ranges [0, 0.2) and (0.8, 1] do not have enough support.
-If we were to vary the time $t \in [0, 1]$ then our curve would go to a point [0, 0, 0] at the ends.
+If we were to vary the time $t \in [0, 1]$, then our curve would go to a point [0, 0, 0] at the ends.
 Now, one way would be to just take $t \in [0.2, 0.8]$ then.
 This will work and will give an approximating curve.

 Another thing that we would want, would be that the curve would actually interpolate (connect with) the endpoints.
 The $d=1$ curve does that by itself, but higher degree curves will not.
-The range, where they start to get the full support, is after the time where the first blending function was at the maximum and others 0.
+The range where they start to get the full support is after the time where the first blending function was at the maximum and others 0.
 Think about it, we need 3 blending functions together to calculate a point in a $d=2$ curve.
 Those three functions will start at different knots.
-When the last one starts, the second one already has some value and the first one is past it's maximum.
+When the last one starts, the second one already has some value, and the first one is past its maximum.

 You can see all 4 of the blending functions there, but the full support is only in a limited range.
 We can correctly sample our curve only from that range.

 In order to have full support in all of the $[0, 1]$ range, there is a technique to repeat the knots at the endpoints.
 Note that the new knot vector should be of the same length, but the 0 and 1 values are repeated $d$ times.
-This causes the blending functions to act in a way where we have full support over all the unit-range.
+This causes the blending functions to act in a way where we have full support over the entire unit range.
 This means that the curve passes the endpoints.
 You can try this out in the example on the right.
 The blending functions are drawn on the bottom-left corner.

-Also, if we take the maximum degree of smoothness, e.g. with 8 control points we can have a 7-degree polynomial which is $C^8$ smooth.
-In that case we actually get a Bezier curve.
+Also, if we take the maximum degree of smoothness, e.g., with 8 control points, we can have a 7-degree polynomial which is $\text{C}^{~8}$ smooth.
+In that case, we actually get a Bezier curve.

 There is also an extension to B-spline curves called a NURBS (Non-Uniform Rational B-Spline) curve.
 As you saw before the knots uniformly distributed our time range $[0, 1]$.
 This does not have to be so, there can be a non-uniform distribution of knots.
 Only important thing is that it would be a monotonically increasing sequence.